jianchang512/pyvideotrans/README.md

 	**Linux**: Install `ffmpeg` using `sudo yum install -y ffmpeg` or `apt-get install ffmpeg`.

-2. Create a folder with **no spaces or Chinese characters** in its name.
+2. Create a folder with **no spaces** in its name.
 Open a terminal in that folder and execute:
 	```bash
 	git clone https://github.com/jianchang512/pyvideotrans
 	cd pyvideotrans